dane206/dl-steps/README.md

 ## What the Script Does

 ### Initializes the Data Layer:
+This ensures that window.dataLayer exists even before GTM loads.
 ```javascript
 window.dataLayer = window.dataLayer || [];
 ```
-// This ensures that window.dataLayer exists even before GTM loads.

 ### Generates Unique IDs:
+This function creates a unique identifier for each event, using crypto.randomUUID() if available, or a fallback method.
 ```javascript
 function generateUUID() {
     return crypto.randomUUID ? crypto.randomUUID() : 'xxxx-xxxx-4xxx-yxxx-xxxx'.replace(/[xy]/g, function(c) {